 On the other hand, in the pharmaceutical industry, in which patent protection is regularly sought in a high number of national sub-markets within Europe, the EU patent will ultimately be the more cost-efficient approach.

-Another key issue is the validity of the patent after grant.
+Another key issue is effective enforcement.
 The UPC system means that EU patents can be enforced in a single court action with effect for the whole EU territory (or rather, those EU states that were part of the system at the time of registration of the EU patent).

 Strength and importance of patent

-In the context of validity proceedings, a key issue is the strength of the patent (ie, the degree of likelihood that it will survive an attack on its validity).
-Usually, the course of the examination proceedings at the EPO or in other regions (eg, the United States and Asia), as well as additional prior art searches carried out by the patent owner, will give an indication as to the strength.
+In the context of potential litigation, another key issue is the strength of the patent (ie, the degree of likelihood that it will survive an attack on its validity).
+Usually, the course of the examination proceedings at the EPO or in other regions, such as the United States and Asia, as well as additional prior art searches carried out by the patent owner, will give an indication as to the strength.

 The importance of the patent for the business is another key issue.
 Does it form the basis for the whole operation or a key product of the business?
 Or is it protecting just one of a multitude of products marketed by the business?

-Based on the interplay between the latter two issues, and considering the cost and territory-related key factors discussed above, the criteria outlined in Table 1 can be applied with regard to the decision to opt out.
+Based on the interplay between the latter two issues, and considering the cost and territory-related key factors discussed above, the following decision criteria can be given with regard to the decision to opt out.

 The question of whether to file for EU patent protection should be extended to whether to file for EU patent protection and to stay in or opt out of the UPC’s competence for classic EPC patents.
 The answer very much depends on the characteristics of the business pursuing patent protection.
-Although in the long run, the EU patent and UPC court system are likely to be the only option for patent protection within the European Union, assuming post-Brexit issues can be resolved and the system will start at all, decisions should be made on a case-by-case basis – at least for the extensive transitional periods associated with the introduction of the new system.
+Although in the long run, the EU patent and UPC court system are likely to be the only option for patent protection within the European Union, decisions should be made on a case-by-case basis – at least for the extensive transitional periods associated with the introduction of the new system.
 Thus, at least for the medium term, patent protection in Europe looks set to become even more complex, making careful management of a business’s patent portfolio more important than ever.

 Uexküll & Stolberg